 Examples of device and account settings considered include:

 - Device type

-- Users flagged content as “Not interested”
+- Content a viewer has flagged as “Not Interested”

-- Content is flagged as spam
+- Content that has been flagged as spam

 - Duplicate content

-- Seen content
+- Previously-seen content

 The number of total followers an account has does not result in their posts surfacing higher, or more often, based on the functionality of the For You algorithm.
-Naturally, those who have a higher number of followers will have more overall visibility, but their posts are not given preferential treatment based on their popularity.
+Naturally, those who have a higher number of followers will have more overall visibility, but their posts are not given preferential treatment based on the posting account’s popularity.

-Your track record of high-performing versus low-performing videos also does not affect placement.
+Your track record of high-performing versus low-performing videos does not impact placement.
 This means that a TikTok video from a creator with a high number of followers—and/or with a history of high-performing videos—will not, based on those factors alone, get recommended more often than a video from a newer creator with less followers, and/or lower-performing videos.

 Videos are measured and recommended based on their own merits, not the merits of their creators.